top of page

 Executive/Artistic Director Gary Gibson is a percussionist with a long and diverse local performance history, including section percussion on film soundtracks with musicians of the Seattle Symphony, working in the pit at Seattle’s 5th Avenue and Paramount theaters, drumming with almost every big band in town, playing vibraphone in numerous local jazz groups, and, of course, playing steel pan at hundreds of engagements both public and private.
 He remains active as both a classical and jazz percussionist in the Seattle area.
 He has kept busy as an educator locally as well, having taught full time at Cornish College of the Arts for eight years (and part-time for another five), and was a regular faculty at the Jazz Port Townsend summer jazz camp.

 His history with the steel pan goes back to his childhood; after hearing a steel band for the first time, he took his father’s hammer and sacrificed his round steel saucer sled to build an instrument with four discernible notes.
 A few years later, during his freshman year at Wichita State University, the school purchased their first set of steel drums, and his lifelong steelpan career began.
 He holds a masters degree in music performance, but also studied composition and orchestration with Pulitzer Prize nominee Dr. Walter Mays.
-He is regularly commissioned to compose original works (often involving the steel pan or steel band in some way), and is the composer of the most significant work in existence for steel band and choir, “In the Shadows of the Forest,” a nine-movement, 50-minute “pan cantata” with a libretto based on the folkloric characters of Trinidad.
+He is regularly commissioned to compose original works (often involving the steel pan or steel band in some way), and is the composer of one of the most substantial works in existence for steel band and choir, “In the Shadows of the Forest,” a nine-movement, 50-minute “pan cantata” with a libretto based on the folkloric characters of Trinidad.
 He has received numerous commissions from symphony orchestras, including the National Sinfonia of Trinidad; his latest commission is a 20-minute, seven movement work, based on the history of the steel pan, for steel pan ensemble and orchestra for the Greater Bridgeport (CT) Youth Symphony.

 Gibson has recorded four critically acclaimed albums of original progressive music featuring the steel pan, is the winner of two out of three categories of Trinidad’s “Symphony & Steel” composition contest, and is a winner of Trinidad’s “Panorama National Steel Band Championship.”
 He is known internationally as a clinician and concert/recording artist, and makes numerous trips each year to adjudicate at steel band festivals or be a guest concert artist with college and high school steel band groups around the country.
 In 2024, he was the keynote presenter and performer at the National Society of Steel Band Educators (NSSBE) national conference in Austin, TX.